reddigfabian/Open-Source-Imgur/README.md

 # GroceryDemo

+## Setup

+This project was built using Android Studio Electric Eel | 2022.1.1 Canary 2 so we can't guarantee there won't be some incompatibilities with older Android Studio versions.

+## About

 This project is meant to act as a proof of concept for comparing varying solutions for different challenges Android Developers face.
 In some cases these implementations may be iterative (e.g. going from no DI -> Dagger -> Anvil -> Tangle) while others may be more direct comparisons (e.g. RxJava vs. Coroutines+Flows or XML vs. Compose).